trigger-corp/Forge-Documentation/source/config.rst

  * ``"start"`` scripts will be run immediately, potentially before the DOM is ready
  * ``"ready"`` scripts will run as soon as the DOM is ready
  * ``"end"`` (default) scripts will run at some point after the DOM is ready, with no guarantees as to whether or not ``window.onload`` will have fired yet or not.

+.. _field-activations-allframes:

+* ``all_frames`` optionally defines whether activations will be run in all frames or just the top level document, by default it is false.

 .. important:: Safari only supports a single object in the activations array.